 1. Read a wide variety of books

-Showing your child lots of kinds of texts will give them experience reading in a real-world context.
-It will also prepare them for national assessments where they are expected to engage with a wide variety of text types.
-Make sure you talk together about how the texts are presented – the writing may look different depending on what kind of text you are looking at.
+Showing your child lots of kinds of texts will give them experience reading in a real-world context, and will also prepare them for national assessments where they are expected to engage with a wide variety of text types.
+Make sure you talk together about how the texts are presented – the writing will look different depending on what type of text it is from.

-Your child may now be reading more independently, but reading to your child can still be very useful.
+Your child may now be reading more independently, but reading to your child can still be useful, especially if the books you read are a bit above their current reading level.
 Take a look at our free eBook library for ideas for older readers.